siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/air-worklight/usage.md

 Procedure

-After you set up the build, UrbanCode Deploy and Worklight Server console, you can build and deploy mobile applications by using the following high-level steps:
+After you set up the build, DevOps Deploy and Worklight Server console, you can build and deploy mobile applications by using the following high-level steps:

 1. Check in (commit) changes from IBM Worklight Studio into a source control management (SCM) system.
-2. Build the application and add a new version to UrbanCode Deploy.
+2. Build the application and add a new version to DevOps Deploy.

 **Tip:** Assign a version to the mobile application that is deployed to the Application Center.
-This version must match the version that is assigned in UrbanCode Deploy.
-For example, if the mobile application has a commercial version of 1.0 on the Application Center and the internal version from the latest build is 16, assign version 1.0.16 to the application in UrbanCode Deploy.
+This version must match the version that is assigned in DevOps Deploy.
+For example, if the mobile application has a commercial version of 1.0 on the Application Center and the internal version from the latest build is 16, assign version 1.0.16 to the application in DevOps Deploy.
 Keeping the version numbers synchronized helps you to recover if you encounter a problem.
 For example, if the latest version of the mobile application was not deployed successfully to the Application Center.
-3. Request deployment in UrbanCode Deploy.
+3. Request deployment in DevOps Deploy.
 4. View the mobile artifacts in the Worklight Console, install, and test the application from the Application Center.

 ###